colinbardwell/nopd_uof_cleaning_pt2/README.txt

 		- 33 rows changed from no value to "Unknown"
 		- 22 rows changed from "Race-Unknown" to "Unknown"
 		- 2 rows changed from "w" to "White"
+		- 74 rows changed from "black" to "Black"

 	- Subject Age